I’m Ryien (IPA: rɑːjin, Persian: رایین), a PhD student in

 evolving factors.

-Previously, I was a Predoctoral researcher at the Argonne
+Previously, I was a Predoctoral researcher at the

 Leadership Computing Facility

-There, I worked with Venkatram
+at Argonne National Laboratory, where I worked with Venkatram

-Vishwanath
+Vishwanath and Filippo

-and Filippo Simini
+Simini

 I received my M.S. through the Electrical and Computer